124bits/oracle-apex-plugin-uppy/README.md

 ## How to use
 - Create a new Dynamic Action with event `Page Load`.
-- As action choose `124BITS - Uppy Dashboard Plugin`.
+- As action choose `124BITS - Uppy File Uploader`.
 - Choose best fitting plugin attributes (help included)

 ## Uppy Library